 A NIL agreement is essentially a contract set in place for the student-athlete to earn fair compensation for their time and effort.
 To market their likeness.
 A NIL agreement could also be an endorsement deal on a local or national level.

-In February, EA Sports announced that they would send NIL contracts to every scholarship athlete on a major FBS program.
-The players could ‘opt-in’ to the game and would receive a $600 payment and a free copy of the game itself.
+In February of 2024, EA Sports sent NIL contracts to every scholarship athlete on a major FBS program.
+The players either opted in or opted out of the deal.
+Those who opted in received a one-time payment of $600 and a free copy of the game.